Frankpromise/infra-take-home-exercise/README.md

 2. Builds the Docker image in Minikube's environment.
 3. Applies the Kubernetes manifests.
 4. Waits for the deployment to become ready.
+5. Automatically redirects you to the browser.
+Make sure to add a /student at the end

 ---